10 Fun things to do in Amsterdam in winter!

 #1 Visit a Christmas market

 My favorite Christmas market is the Amsterdamsche Christmas market in Westerpark from 20-21 December.
-You can expect food trucks, Christmas gifts, ice skating, etc. The other one is Ice*Amsterdam at the Museumplein starting from 13 November.
+You can expect food, Christmas gifts, ice skating, etc. The other one is Ice*Village at the Museumplein from 14 – 26 December 2022.
 Apart from the amazing ice skating rink you will find o-lee-bollun (see #3), giftshops and food & drinks.
-I will check out the Amsterdam Winterparadise, at the RAI from 19 December – 3 January, this year!
+This year, I will check out the Amsterdam Winterparadise, at the RAI from 15 December 2022 – 3 January 2023.

 #2 Go on a Comedy Walk©